 - Watch a video from the fourth consultation in Cape Town, South Africa

 - View video interviews with the bishops at the 2012 Toronto consultation

 - Read a June 2012 news story “Canadian, African bishops affirm common mission”

-- Email the Rev. Canon Dr. Isaac Kawuki Mukasa, General Synod’s coordinator for dialogue, for more information
+Email the Rev. Canon Dr. Isaac Kawuki Mukasa, Africa Relations Consultant, for more information